DiffDock-L

 DiffDock-L requires two inputs:

 • Protein structure: A PDB file or PDB ID from RCSB PDB database.
-The protein should be prepared (protonated, cleaned) for best results (you can use tools like PDB Fixer to prepare it).
+The protein should be prepared (protonated, cleaned) for best results—use PDB Fixer to prepare it.

 Understanding the results

-DiffDock-L generates multiple binding poses (default: 10) ranked by confidence.
+DiffDock-L generates multiple binding poses ranked by confidence.

 Rank